SardineFish/chat-bot/README.md

 I have not tested the docker-compose script :)

 ## Thanks
-Thanks ChatGPT wrote the code python for me :)
+Thanks ChatGPT wrote the python codes for me :)